This is my guide to yoga books and equipment to buy, to help your yoga practice.

 Light on Yoga, by BKS Iyengar.
 The ‘bible’ of yoga, this book is essential for the serious yogi.
 “The classic guide to yoga from the world’s foremost authority” it says on the front and few would disagree.
 First published in 1966 and still the main reference book for Asana all over the world.
 Many yoga questions are answered by a sentence beginning “It says in Light on Yoga….”

 Arogya Yoga, by BKS Iyengar.
 This book is only recently available in English and it’s a real treasure.
 It is a collection of articles written by Mr. Iyengar for an Indian newspaper supplement, so it is very accessible and practical.
 It includes instructions for 45 asanas plus chapters on Śavāsana, Prānāyāma and Dhyāna.
+Most chapters include some background information about yoga which help to put it all in context and introduce the philosophy.

 Yoga philosophy books